TheAgaveFairy/MojoCNN/README.md

 - ReLU activation function
 - MNIST dataset integration

-*Note: The traditional 84-unit penultimate layer is omitted for direct comparison with a [previous](https://github.com/TheAgaveFairy/LeNet-5) C/CUDA implementation.*
+*Note: The traditional 84-unit penultimate layer is omitted for direct comparison with a [previous](https://github.com/TheAgaveFairy/LeNet-5) C/CUDA implementation.
+Additionally, some skipped connections are omitted after the first pooling.*

 ## Project Structure